danekshea/minting-api-backend/README.md

 ## To-Do List

-- [ ] Make sure addresses are lowercased before entering DB or when coming out
-- [ ] Return a proper response for a tokenID is already minted
-- [ ] Return a proper response for not being in certain allowlist phases etc.
-- [ ] Account for getting a webhook return with a token that hasn't been entered into the mintedTokens DB but has indeed been minted
 - [ ] Consider switching to Pino instead of Winston for logging
 - [ ] Troubleshoot why all console.log are not showing up in the console with logger.info
 - [ ] Add color coding to success or failure in the logs
 - [ ] Generally type more things like the mint requests etc.
-- [ ] Consider adding batching functions.
-This will require ways to batch mint requests together, but also a way of checking a UUID not for a single mint but several.
 - [ ] Add ERC1155 support once the minting API is ready
 - [ ] Add the ability to choose whether you want mintByQuantity or mintByID